-As someone who’s mostly a back-end developer, observing from the sidelines, it always seemed like the JS world moved pretty quickly.
-However, now it seems like people are fairly settled on React — so it felt like a good time to learn.
+As someone who’s been a back-end developer for the past few years, observing from the sidelines, it always seemed like the JS world moves quickly.
+However, now it seems like people are more-or-less settled on React — so it felt like a good time to learn.

-There’s a lot of material out there, some of which I’ve found more useful than others, and so I thought it’d be useful to list the bits that have helped me the most:
+There’s a lot of material out there, some of which I’ve found more useful than others, and so I thought it’d be useful to list the resources that have helped me the most:

 - “The Road to Learn React”, an open-source book by Robin Wieruch.
 Walks you through building an entire application, with each step building on the last.
 It also has a lot of good references to other resources, such as learning parts of ES6.